-In many jurisdictions, government subsidies can help offset the cost of infrastructure deployment, bringing cable and fiber connectivity to people who were previously unserved.
-In the United States, New York's state government has offered a subsidy to network operators to extend connectivity to more New Yorkers.
-However, this undertaking in New York is still not enough to connect everyone with fiber or cable connectivity because, even with the subsidies, there are parts of the state that are too difficult or costly for the terrestrial providers to serve.
+In many jurisdictions, government subsidies can help offset the cost of infrastructure deployment, bringing cable and fiber connectivity to people previously unserved.
+In the United States, the state government of New York has offered a subsidy to network operators to extend connectivity to more New Yorkers.
+Yet, this undertaking in New York is still not enough to connect everyone with fiber or cable connectivity, as even with the subsidies, there are parts of the state that are too difficult and/or costly for the terrestrial providers to serve.